 Pyramix is not only a very powerful workstation, it is also a highly configurable one, especially the user interface.
-Screenshots in this manual are shown with the default interface.
+Screenshots in this manual are generally shown with the default interface on a Windows Vista System with the graphite scheme and Aero switched on.

 If you cannot find something in a Pyramix menu or toolbar that is discussed or shown in the manual, or something appears differently, please go to: